CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 ### Run Python Installer
    - [X] Add Python to PATH

-* *You may need to close and open Visual Stuido after Installation.*
+* *You may need to close and open Visual Studio after Installation.*

 * *If prompted for Python Extensions, select to Install.*